podaac/data-subscriber/README.md

 ```

-## Note 2: Downloading all or specific files for a collection
+## Note: Downloading all or specific files for a collection
 The code is meant to be generic – for some data products, there is more than one file that can be a data files.
 To get just the raw data file as defined by the metadata swap out
 ```